 Will and Mo Maurer, founders of Assistance Dogs of Hawaii, started working in the Assistance Dog industry in 1995 when they realized the difficulty Hawaii residents had in obtaining Guide Dogs.
 They began volunteering with the Royal New Zealand Foundation for the Blind assisting in the raising and placing of Guide Dogs with Hawaii residents.

 In 2000, Mo Maurer gave up a successful career as a CPA and decided to devote herself full time to the Service Dog industry.
-Originally called Hawaii Canines for Independence and tailored towards helping adults with spinal cord injuries, Assistance Dogs of Hawaii has grown into an multi-faceted Assistance Dog program, and has graduated over 65 Service Dog teams that are making a daily difference in the lives of their partners.
-Assistance Dogs of Hawaii has also placed numerous Therapy Dog Teams around the state.
-Assistance Dogs of Hawaii has also assisted in the placement of many Guide and Hearing Dog Teams.
+Originally called Hawaii Canines for Independence and tailored towards helping adults with spinal cord injuries, Assistance Dogs of Hawaii has grown into an multi-faceted Assistance Dog program, and has graduated over 65 Service Dogs that are making a daily difference in the lives of their partners.
+Assistance Dogs of Hawaii has also placed numerous Therapy Dog Teams around the state as well as assisted in the placement of many Guide and Hearing Dog Teams.

 The vision for ADH is to continue expanding and graduating more quality Assistance Dog Teams that help both the dogs and their partners realize their full potential.
 ADH is committed to creating a standard of excellence and adhering to a best practices model for the Assistance Dog Industry.
 Assistance Dogs of Hawaii is committed to developing and expanding the potential dogs have to assist people in need.